ARMmbed/mbed-os-5-docs/docs/program-setup/serial/serial_communication.md

 Serial terminals run on your host PC.
 They provide an interface where your Mbed board can print and where you can type characters back to your board.

-Mbed CLI provides a serial terminal which is configured with a default baud rate of `9600`.
-When a single board is connected, simply run:
+Mbed CLI provides a serial terminal that is configured with a default baud rate of `9600`.
+When a single board is connected, run:

 ```
 mbed sterm